 Crocheting can be expensive if you’re not careful about what you buy…Trust me I know.
 So, whether you’re new to crochet, and don’t want to make a big investment, or you’re an old hat, and just don’t have a big budget, I’m making this series for anyone who needs some cheap projects that will keep them stitching and sane.
+What is the pattern this time you might ask?
+Why a crochet washcloth pattern of course!

 I’m a huge sale/value for your money person so it’s kinda a natural progression for me to write about ways to stretch that crochet dollar.
 However, I didn’t think about it seriously until I saw Yarn At Dollar Tree? then the wheels in my head started turning.